trifectatechfoundation/teach-rs/exercises/G/3-tweetnacl-bindgen/README.md

 Prerequisites:

 - a C compiler is installed on the system
-- bindgen, install with `cargo install bindgen`
+- bindgen, install with `cargo install bindgen-cli`

 Steps

-0. Run `cargo new tweetnacl-bindgen`, then `cd tweetnacl-bindgen`
-1. Copy `tweetnacl.h` and `tweetnacl.c`
-2. Create the rust bindings: `bindgen tweetnacl.h -o src/bindings.rs`
+1. Create the rust bindings: `bindgen tweetnacl.h -o src/bindings.rs`
-3. Use `build.rs` to compile and link `tweetnacl.c`.
+2. Use `build.rs` to compile and link `tweetnacl.c`.
 Create `build.rs` and insert
     ```rust
     fn main() {
         cc::Build::new()